+Hummersea is a stunning stretch of coast just to the north of Loftus.
 This nature reserve was a generous bequest from Angela Cooper MBE, a founder member of the Tees Valley Wildlife Trust who made a massive contribution to its early work and development.
 She served as a trustee and on the Conservation and Education Committees for many years.
 In 1997, she was awarded the Christopher Cadbury Medal for services for the advancement of nature conservation in the British Islands.

 The site includes a wide swathe of coastal slope, rich in wildflowers such as fragrant and pyramidal orchids and spiny restharrow.
 High cliff faces support nesting seabirds in spring and summer.
 A small area of shingle beach at the foot of the cliff lies above mean-high water; this is part of the property and at low tide it leads onto a wider expanse of wave-cut platform and rocky shore.